Kanazawa Castle Park — Complete Guide

 Summer mornings (before 9 AM): The least crowded time for architectural photography throughout the year.

 Kanazawa Castle and Kenrokuen Garden are directly adjacent, connected via Ishikawa-mon Gate.
 A combined visit takes 3–4 hours.
-The recommended sequence from personal experience: start at Kanazawa Castle (grounds open 7:00 AM, before Kenrokuen crowds arrive), complete the 6-area loop, then cross through Ishikawa-mon into Kenrokuen mid-morning.
+The recommended sequence: start at Kanazawa Castle (grounds open 7:00 AM, before Kenrokuen crowds arrive), complete the 6-area loop, then cross through Ishikawa-mon into Kenrokuen mid-morning.
 This avoids the worst of the tour group congestion in Kenrokuen between 10 AM and noon.

 The Nagaya interior is worth the fee for architecture enthusiasts.
 The timber framing inside is impressive, and the upper-level view toward the Ninomaru plaza is the best elevated viewpoint available in the park.
 The Gyokusen’inmaru Garden (separate ¥320) is exceptional for visitors who enjoy Japanese strolling gardens — it is also the least crowded part of the entire park, even on busy days.
 Budget an additional 30 minutes for each paid area.